asutosh29/go-notification-system/README.md

-# Gin Server Template
+# Gin Notification Server

-Basic Http Server with GORM as Database ORM
+Basic Notification server using channels as message queue with GORM as Database ORM

 # Setup Instructions
 ## env